pytroll/fcidecomp/documentation/verification-validation-test-cases-test-procedures/manual_tests.rst

    * - 0.
      - Install the FCIDECOMP software following instructions reported in the README file at :ref:`[FCIDECOMP_DEP_OFF]
        <[FCIDECOMP_DEP_OFF]>`, at the "Installing the EUMETSAT FCIDECOMP software using the local Conda channel" >
-       "Installation" > "Installation from the EUMETSAT Anaconda repository sections".
+       "Installation" > "Installation from a local FCIDECOMP Conda package".
 In those instructions, ``$PYTHON_VERSION`` could be limited to ``3.9``
      - The installation completes without errors
    * - 1.